Permanent Separations for Academic Appointees

 - On July 27, 1969, the Board of Trustees enacted the following policy: Dismissal shall occur only for reason of (a) incompetence, (b) serious personal or professional misconduct or (c) extraordinary university financial exigency.
 No academic appointee shall be dismissed unless reasonable efforts have been made in private conferences between the appointee and the appropriate administrative officers to resolve questions of fitness or of the specified financial exigency.
-If no resolution is attained, the appointee to be dismissed shall be notified of dismissal in writing by the Chancellor or Provost or President one year before the date the dismissal is to become effective except that an appointee deemed guilty of serious personal misconduct may be dismissed upon shorter notice, but not on less than ten days' notice.
+If no resolution is attained, the appointee to be dismissed shall be notified of dismissal in writing by the Provost/Chancellor or the President one year before the date the dismissal is to become effective, except that an appointee found responsible for serious personal misconduct may be dismissed upon shorter notice, but not on less than ten days' notice.
 Upon receipt of the dismissal notification, an academic appointee must be accorded the opportunity for a hearing.
 A statement with reasonable particularity of the ground proposed for the dismissal shall be available in accordance with the provisions in the Faculty Constitution.
-An appointee shall be suspended during the pendency of dismissal proceedings only if immediate harm to the appointee or others is threatened by continuance.
-Any such suspension shall be with pay.
+An appointee may be suspended during the pendency of dismissal proceedings only if immediate harm to the appointee or others is threatened by continuance.
+Any such suspension may be suspended with pay.

 - The hearing required by paragraph 2 shall be held by a campus Faculty Board of Review.

 - In any case in which the position of an academic appointee with tenure has been eliminated due to a university financial exigency, the university will make every reasonable effort to place the appointee in a comparable position elsewhere in the university or at another institution.